albelop/mockme/README.md

 ## Configuration

-The config file `mockme.config.js` should be placed in the root of your project.
+The config file `mockme.config.mjs` should be placed in the root of your project.
 Here is an example:

 ```js
 import mockmeJsPlugin from "@betheweb/mockme-js-plugin";